usenix26-1078/LinkageShield/README.md

 - **`target-model/`**
-  - Implementations of multiple target models (e.g., GCN, GAT, GraphSAGE, FSFN)
+  - Implementations of multiple target models (e.g., GraphSAGE)
   - Used to run **attack** and **defense** training under given trigger settings

 ---